ichortower/FontSmasher/docs/author-guide.md

 ### Example

 For example, let's add the same glyphs from the earlier bold examples (`Ȁ` and `ğ`) to the sprite fonts.
+Here's an example texture (rendered here at 4x), with the SourceRects drawn in and labeled:

-Here's an example texture: ![A minimal example texture containing only the glyphs Ȁ and ğ, included for demonstration purposes](sample-sprite-texture.png)
+![An example font texture showing the glyphs Ȁ and ğ, with bounding boxes drawn and labeled to illustrate how they should be set up by users](sample-sprite-texture.png)

 ```json
 {